MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-ciphersuiteorder.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting determines the cipher suites used by the Secure Socket Layer (SSL).

 If you enable this policy setting, SSL cipher suites are prioritized in the order specified.